cheer4ftc/ftc-data/KEYSTATS.md

 For other events, only match results without details are available.
 Stats for these events are in -StatsResults files.

-## Traditional FTC Ranking results
+## Tournament and Team information

 **TournamentCode**: seasonCode-regionCodeTournament. e.g., 1617velv-vash for Velocity Vortex, Virginia Shenandoah tournament

 **TeamNum**: team number

 **TeamName**: team name

+## Traditional FTC Ranking results

 **R**: FTC Ranking in tournament